dbt-labs/corp/handbook/benefits.md

 Learn more about the ADP - Lifecare EAP and how to access this service [here](https://www.notion.so/dbtlabs/Employee-Assistance-Programs-Resources-6a501ea70fc34f0c9d29cd430e41f137?pvs=4#c41a81f919e64558930b2050ee44230c).

 [LifeCare EAP Brochure.pdf](https://github.com/dbt-labs/corp/files/10994732/LifeCare.EAP.Brochure.pdf)

-#### Time Off

-Sometimes people just need to disconnect from work and they should take advantage of our [Time Off Policy](#time-off-policy-1).
-However, there are occasions when we strongly encourage you to take extended time off work to care for yourself or loved ones.

-If you are in a situation where you may need extended time off, you may want to consider taking a formal leave of absence.

-Reasons for LOAs vary and amounts of time can also vary (i.e. 1 month to 3 months, etc).
-Discuss this option in detail with your [People Business Partner](https://www.notion.so/dbtlabs/Find-your-PBP-f54e1de2eefa413bad7eb251a3a7c19f?pvs=4).
-You can read more about our leave offerings at [Leave of Absence Programs](#leave-of-absence-programs).

 ## [Anonymous Hotline](https://www.notion.so/dbtlabs/Anonymous-Hotline-309767332cbc4fdf8b8fee1bc7c5e9ce?pvs=4)
 dbt Labs has an anonymous hotline for employees to be able to report workplace issues or *suspected illegal or unethical conduct* anonymously.